Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2350/XIAO-RP2350.md

 ### Battery & Power Management

 Is it possible to read the battery voltage without extra components?
-Yes!
-We heard you.
-With more pins provided, the XIAO RP2350 makes it possible.
-For previous members of the XIAO family, such as the [XIAO ESP32C3](/XIAO_ESP32C3_Getting_Started/#check-the-battery-voltage), reading the battery voltage level required manually connecting to *A0* with a resistor.
+Yes, with the XIAO RP2350, it’s easier than ever.
+In previous XIAO family members, such as the [XIAO ESP32C3](/XIAO_ESP32C3_Getting_Started/#check-the-battery-voltage), reading the battery voltage required manually connecting to *A0* with a resistor.

-However, with the XIAO RP2350, this is no longer necessary.
-You can now use the `A3/GPIO29` pin to directly read the battery voltage level, simplifying your design and development process.
-Additionally, for battery level reading, the `GPIO19` must be set to a high value, which is the enable pin for reading the battery level.
+But with the XIAO RP2350, this process is simplified.
+You can now directly use the `A3/GPIO29` pin to read the battery voltage level, streamlining your design and development.
+Just remember to set the `GPIO19` pin to high, as it’s necessary to enable battery level reading.

 Follow along with this code snippet to read the battery voltage using the Pico SDK: